Tom Aikens: Tom's Kitchen

 On 2 November 2006, Aikens opened a newer restaurant Tom's Kitchen, which occupied a former site of a defunct pub The Blenheim, located at Cale Street near Aikens's other eponymous restaurant.
 In contrast to Aikens's first eponymous restaurant, Tom's Kitchen was not a fine dining restaurant but rather a gastropub.
-Ollie Couillaud, the previous head chef of a Chiswick restaurant La Trompette, co-owned by Nigel Platts-Martin and Bruce Poole, held the role of head chef from the opening to May 2007.
+Ollie Couillaud, the previous head chef of Chiswick restaurant La Trompette, co-owned by Nigel Platts-Martin and Bruce Poole, held the role of head chef from the opening to May 2007.

 Aikens and his eponymous restaurant group, Tom Aikens Group, opened another iteration at Westferry Circus of Canary Wharf on 29 June 2013 and then the Mailbox Birmingham iteration in December 2016.

 Aikens closed the Birmingham and Canary Wharf iterations on 30 May 2019.
 He closed the Chelsea location on 2 January 2020, citing "extremely challenging market conditions [and] staff and skills shortages".
 To this date, there have been no iterations remaining.

-More about eponymous restaurant groups
+Other restaurant groups

 In October 2008, Aikens's companies T&L Ltd and Tom Aikens Ltd, both of which suffered from £3 million debt, fell into property administration.
 He sold his two remaining eponymous restaurants to TA Holdco Ltd, owned by Peter Dubens and David Till, leaving his suppliers (many of them small businesses) with unpaid bills.

 In March 2011, the Istanbul Doors Restaurant Group bought out Peter Dubens and acquired 80-percent shares of Aikens's restaurants, leaving Aikens with the remaining 20 percent.

 Other eateries

-Aikens operated a fish-and-chip restaurant Tom's Place, which only lasted from 6 February to August 2008 due to financial issues, like debt, and negative feedback primarily toward high price.
+Aikens operated a fish-and-chip restaurant, Tom's Place, which only lasted from 6 February to August 2008 due to debt and negative feedback primarily towards the high price.
 Its head chef was Yves Girard.

 Aikens opened a 25-seater fine dining restaurant Muse, located at Belgravia, on 11 January 2020, six years after backing away from the fine dining scene.
 One year later, in January 2021, Muse earned its first Michelin star.

 As of January 2020, Aikens runs three eateries at The Abu Dhabi Edition hotel.